jenrom/Data-Chef/INSTALL.md

 Installation step by step
 -------------------------

-1. Clone the GitHub areto Data Chef repository on your local system
+1. Clone the GitHub areto Data Chef repository to your local system

 2. Download https://github.com/areto-consulting-gmbh/Data-Chef/releases/download/3.2-rc/datachef-3.2-rc.zip and extract the archive into the Data Chef folder.
 There should be a target folder inside your Data Chef folder afterwards.